 Josh, an American tourist (and amateur surfer since then!)

-Another essential aspect of living on the road that needs to be taken into account is self-sufficiency.
-While you wander far out in the wilderness, away from all the cities, you still need to have optimal access to electricity, water, heat and Internet at all times, in order to cook, shower, sleep and work in the best conditions.
+Another essential aspect of living on the road is self-sufficiency.
+While you wander out into the wilderness, away from all the cities, you still need to have access to electricity, water, heat, and internet at all times, in order to cook, shower, sleep, and work in the best conditions.

-With her 120-gallon fresh water tank, a pack of 6 lithium batteries of 100Ah each, a propane heater system and a wifi booster, Natasha provided the necessary support for tourists to enjoy their trip without worrying about any discomfort or lack of supply.
+With her 120-gallon fresh water tank, a pack of 6 lithium batteries of 100Ah each, a propane heater system, and a wifi booster, Natasha provided the necessary support for tourists to enjoy their trip without worrying about any discomfort or lack of amenities.

-In addition to that, as Benoit was working part-time remotely for his other digital activity, he gained knowledge in what type of equipment and working space fits the best for digital nomads.
+In addition to that, as Benoit worked part-time remotely for his other digital job, he gained knowledge in what type of equipment and space is best for digital nomads.

-This successful roving journey led Paul, Benoit and Antoine to pursue their hotel on wheels tour guiding company.
-Back in USA, and following a real enthusiasm for their concept, the crew expanded the family and brought to life a little sister: Barbara!
+This successful roving journey led Paul, Benoit, and Antoine to pursue their hotel-on-wheels tour guiding company.
+Back in the US, and following a real enthusiasm for their concept, the crew expanded the family and brought to life a little sister: Barbara!